 Politeness is never more important than safety.

 Avoid getting yourself into uncomfortable situations.

-Where possible, avoid getting into situations that you make you feel uncomfortable.
+Where possible, avoid getting into situations that make you feel uncomfortable.
 If someone asks you for a drink in the local bar and you don’t want to go, don’t.
 Avoid going to anyone’s house if it doesn’t feel right and don’t get into cars with random people.
 I also personally like to avoid going far away from my accommodation at night, so I can avoid walking alone at night and taxis.

 Be cautious with Taxis

 Always leave your important things with you in the taxi, not in the back.
 This way you have more control.
 Also be aware of the charging system in that country.
-When I was travelling in Panama I found it essential to agree on a rate before you getting into the taxi.
-You don’t want to have an argument with the taxi driver so be clear before you get in.
+When I was travelling in Panama I found it essential to agree on a rate before getting into the taxi.
+You don’t want to have an argument with the taxi driver, so be clear before you get in.

 Avoid late night travel on public transport where possible

 Arrange to arrive at a new location in the light of day.
 You will feel more at ease and aware of your surroundings, and there will also be more people around, giving you a sense of safety.